Online Academics

 Prerequisites: None

 Course Description: Physical Education is a course designed to educate and train our Northwest Christian students in the areas of: Physical Fitness, Health and Wellness, Nutrition, Leadership and Team Work.
-Each student will be learn about a variety of team sports and physical games, building motor skills and enhancing overall personal fitness.
+Each student will learn about a variety of team sports and physical games, building motor skills and enhancing overall personal fitness.
 The course also emphasizes regular exercise, weight control, cardiovascular fitness, muscle toning, and flexibility.
 The Physical Education course takes into consideration the whole person (spiritual, physical, mental, social, emotional…) as it educates and challenges students on the importance of health and fitness in their lives with an emphasis on Biblical perspectives regarding keeping our bodies fit.
 1 Cor.
 6:19, 20

 • Physical Science